ozntel/ozanshare-publish-plugin/README.md

 **REMEMBER**:
 - This is still early stage for the plugin.
 There might be some bugs and missing features, which will be gradually improved, implemented.
 I will be grateful for your kind patience in case you see any bug, error and report me as soon as possible so that I can work on it.
-- For the moment, the plugin will be available on Desktop only.
-Once I find a solution for the error, I plan to allow on mobile, as well.

 To see more details, you can visit the page of `OzanShare Publish`: <a href="https://ozanshare.web.app" target="_blank">https://ozanshare.web.app</a>